Company leaders understand that “getting closer to the customer” is crucial to growth.

 Buyers and consumers have more choices than ever.
 Buyers can access online and mobile channels that provide more ways to buy, give and get recommendations, and talk back to companies.

 Today’s customer won’t hesitate to walk away from an established company relationship that doesn’t meet their needs.
-This holds true for nearly all industries today, and is no longer limited to those serving consumers.
+This holds true for nearly all industries today, and is no longer limited to those serving consumers directly.
+Businesses in every industry, from retail to government services to healthcare, have to focus on a great customer experience if they plan to continue operating effectively.

-To truly adopt a customer focus mindset, the entire organization, including the clients, need to be transformed.
-We’ve found these seven best practices useful for transforming our own organization, and we think they can help you do the same with yours.
+To adopt a customer focus mindset, the entire organization, including the clients, need to be transformed.
+We’ve found these seven best practices useful for transforming our own organization, and we think they can help you to develop a truly customer focused team as well.

 7 Steps to Achieving Customer Focus and Success